EngineHub/cassette-deck/README.md

 =============
 A server to provide various metadata about Minecraft versions.

-Requires Java 21 to build.
+Requires Java 21 and 25 to build.